linas/atomspace-ipfs/README.md

 ### Design requirements:
 * To get any hope of uniqueness and non-collision of Atoms, this will require that each atom will get it's own globally unique hash, viz a crypto-secure 256-bit (32-byte) hash.
-This is considerabley larger than the current non-crypt-secure 64-bit hash used in the current AtomSpace implementation.
+This is considerably larger than the current non-crypt-secure 64-bit hash used in the current AtomSpace implementation.